 A trip to New Zealand is super exciting!
 However, the thing that most of us dread is passing through Passport Control, Customs and Biosecurity.
-New Zealand has some strict biosecurity laws making an arrival in New Zealand not as straight forward as arriving in other countries.
-If you’re arriving in a New Zealand airport from overseas, there are a few processes that you will be required to go through before entering the country.
+New Zealand has some strict biosecurity laws making arriving in New Zealand not as straightforward as arriving in other countries.
+If you’re arriving at a New Zealand airport from overseas, there are a few processes that you will be required to go through before entering the country.

 In this guide to arriving in New Zealand, we’ll go over what visa you need to prepare, what to avoid bringing into New Zealand, as well as the process of the Passenger Arrival Card and passing through Passport Control and Biosecurity.

 For a full arrival process guide, see: Arriving in New Zealand: Airport Customs, Biosecurity & the Arrival Process.

 Get the Right Visa for New Zealand

 The first part of making your arrival in New Zealand as smooth as possible is by getting the right visa for your intentions in New Zealand.
 Just visiting New Zealand on a holiday?
 Then you’ll probably need a Visitor Visa.
 Are you under 30 years old and looking to work and travel in New Zealand?
 Then the working holiday visa would be your best bet.
 Or are you enrolled at a New Zealand university?
 You’ll then need the appropriate Student Visa, and so on.

 Which Visa Do You Need?

 The best place to go to find out what visas are available for your country is the Immigration New Zealand website.
 However, we do cover a lot of information on the most popular visas in New Zealand in the following articles:

 - Visitor Visa: Do You Need a Visa to Visit New Zealand?

 - What is a Working Holiday Visa?